validatedpatterns/coco-pattern/README.md

 ## Global flags
-- 1. global.upstream = true - deploy trustee / sandbox containers from upstream`
+- 1. global.cocoUpstream = true - deploy trustee / sandbox containers from upstream`
-- 2. global.converged = true - operate on a single cluster that will be insecure.
+- 2. global.cocoConverged = true - operate on a single cluster that will be insecure.
 -